Coppola family: Generations

 The first generation originates from Bernalda in the region of Basilicata.
 Agostino "August" Coppola (1882–1946) immigrated to the United States circa 1905.
 He married Maria Zasa (1887–1974) (also from Bernalda) on January 25, 1908.
-They had seven children—Archimedes, Carmine, Pancrazzo, Mario, Anton, Edward and Clarence.
+They had seven children — Archimedes, Carmine, Pancrazzo, Mario, Anton, Edward and Clarence - of whom two, Anton and Carmine, would continue the family’s legacy in the entertainment industry.